Schneider Electric Logo

 Schneider Electric 1999

 The official version of the emblem was introduced in 1999 when the manufacturer’s focus shifted to producing only electrical equipment.
-This event affected all business aspects and influenced the company’s visual image.
+This event affected all aspects of the business and influenced the company’s visual image.
 The first official logo highlighted all the important features of the revamped Schneider Electric.

 It symbolized vitality, connection with nature, solid status, and high quality.
-A confident position on the market and the reliability of the presented products were expressed through the well-chosen font.
+A confident position in the market and the reliability of the products presented were conveyed through the well-chosen font.
 The logo has two styles that complement each other favorably and convey the desired meaning.
-The word Schneider is more expressive, which is large and is located in the upper part of the logo.
+The word Schneider is more expressive because it is large and positioned at the top of the logo.

 It used a massive, moderately thick typeface that demonstrated tenacity, authority, and integrity.
-Underneath it was a continuation of the brand name, Electric.
+Underneath it was a continuation of the “Electric” brand name.
 The word was presented in a smaller size and a neater design.
-Fine, elegant lines, a decorative beveled corner in the T, and larger gaps between the letters could be seen.
+Fine, elegant lines, a decorative beveled corner in the T, and larger gaps between the letters were evident.
 In the chosen design, a creative approach to the work and the use of innovative technology were readily apparent.

 The picture was completed by an outstanding graphic sign, which nicely dilutes the austere style.
 It was a slanted oval with the letter S and stripes on each side.
-It looked like a drop, symbolizing the connection with nature and the emphasis on the environmental technology used by Schneider Electric.
+It looked like a drop, symbolizing a connection to nature and highlighting the environmental technology Schneider Electric uses.
 The same meaning was conveyed by the neutral, calm colors associated with balance, harmony, and reliability.

 2008 – today